-By May 2021, the Recreation North Training Program had reached more than 45 communities across the North.
-More than 200 individuals from Pond Inlet (NU) to Burwash Landing (YT) have taken learning events to strengthen their recreation leadership competencies.
-Among these, 34 have earned a Certificate in Northern Recreation Leadership and 9 have earned a Certificate in Northern Recreation Management.
-The training is accessible because it is delivered remotely allowing participants to learn “in place” from their home communities.
+As of May 2021, the Recreation North Training Program has reached more than 45 communities across the North, from Pond Inlet (NU) to Burwash Landing (YT).
+More than 200 individuals have taken learning events to strengthen their recreation leadership competencies.
+Thirty-four of these participants have earned a Certificate in Northern Recreation Leadership and 9 have earned a Certificate in Northern Recreation Management.
+The training is accessible because it is delivered remotely, allowing participants to learn “in place” from their home communities.

 The Recreation North Training Program begins its fourth year of delivery in mid-September 2021.
 This year, participants will be able to complete one or both certificates by taking part in learning events from September through to May.
 As there are no pre-requisites, there is always the option to stretch out the duration of the training or to take only a few learning events (micro-courses).
 Recreation North’s website offers more information and provides a link to the registration site.

 The Recreation North Training Program is delivered through a partnership of the three, territorial recreation and parks associations.
 Development of the Training Program was made possible through the generosity of the Arctic Inspiration Prize (in 2015).

 Click here to view the 2021-22 Training Program Schedule.